yyynnot/cody/README.md

 # Cody AI

-Cody AI is a ChatGPT clone built using the OpenAI API.
-It allows users to interact with an AI model capable of answering questions, generating text, and assisting with various tasks, just like ChatGPT.
-This project showcases how to integrate OpenAI's API to create a conversational AI bot.
+Cody AI is a ChatGPT clone built using the OpenAI API
 ## Features

 - **AI-powered conversations**: Chat with Cody AI and receive responses to any question or topic.